snowdj/bradonomics.github.io/_posts/2015-12-14-jekyll-categories.md

 If you want multiple categories you'll need to loop trough them:
 <script src="https://gist.github.com/bradonomics/3cce65356f85bb5cb3bb.js"></script>

-In either case you can call them in your post layout like so:
+In either case, you can call them in your post layout like so:

 ```html
 {% raw %}{% include post-categories.html %}{% endraw %}